sjrusso8/golf-api-serverless/README.md

 ## Why Serverless?

+### Pros
 Serverless computing has become a huge topic in the cloud world.
 Serverless computing makes creating different services super agile, and you can respond to changes faster.
 The components used in this project relate heavily on **AWS Lambda** and **Aurora Serverless Postgres**.
 The combination of these two leads to a super reduced cost, automatic scaling, and high availability.

+### Cons
+Serverless computing has an additional factor called 'cold start time'.
+A 'cold start time' is the time it takes the AWS Lambda to load, mount, and run the script.
+This is noticeable when trying to login with the dummy user for the first time.

 ## How does it work?